Before You File (or Respond to) a Request for Arbitration

 - Include any supporting documentation you wish that defends your position.

-If, after reviewing the above materials, you would like to file or respond to a Request for Arbitration, download the Request and Agreement to Arbitrate document and submit it to Central Mississippi REALTORS®.
+If, after reviewing the above materials, you would like to file or respond to a Request for Arbitration, download the Request and Agreement to Arbitrate document, located in the Documents section to the right, and submit it to Central Mississippi REALTORS®.